Athena65/Response_Caching_With_MediatR/README.md

 Microsoft.Extensions.Options
 Newtonsoft.Json

 Once you request for get customers for instance id = 1 , second request is more faster than first request thanks to mediatR response catching operation.
+For Instance first request 1000ms second is 5ms !!!